 Alex Bowman is another name up high in the overall NASCAR standing, and there is a good reason for that.
 He finished 12th and added a career-best year.
 He managed 12 top tens and proved that he can be consistent year in and year out, continuing to improve his standing and performance.
 Furthermore, he sealed seven top fives placing him on our list of strong picks for the upcoming Daytona 500 and Cup Series in general.

 How Difficult Is It to Win the Great American Race?

 The format of the race is very grueling to experienced and new drivers together.
 A lot of factors come into play in determining who wins the 500-mile race and who even manages to cross the finishing line.

-Drivers are expected to clock 200 laps and moderate their gas expenditure, keep car in a working condition all while trying to keep pace with other drivers equally decided to claim the $1.5 million prize purse for the first-place finisher.
+Drivers are expected to clock 200 laps, moderate their gas expenditure, and keep the car in a working condition all while trying to keep pace with other drivers gunning to claim the $1.5 million prize purse for the first-place finisher.
 To put the challenges of the event in perspective, here are a few facts.
 Through 2015:

 - Only 11 drivers have won 2 or more Daytona 500s

 - Only 5 drivers have won 3 or more Daytona 500s